karansharma0380/ecc-assignment2/README.md

 ## Where to look for output
 ./assignment2/outputs/parking_violations_outputs/
-This will contain specific folder for the output.
-And inside that folder you can see the part-0000 file for output. cat part-0000 will print the output.
+#### This will contain specific folder for the outputs of first question.
+And inside that folder you can see the part-0000 file for output.
+#### cat part-0000 will print the output.
+#### Output of second question will be printed on the terminal.